The hunt is on! Tuchel & Chelsea send a message to Pep by ending Man City's quadruple dream | Goal.com

 On the evidence of what we saw at Wembley, Chelsea would fancy their chances.
 Indeed, they were good value for their 55th-minute opener, which came courtesy of Hakim Ziyech.

-For once, City were unable to hog the ball, with a confident Chelsea side claiming a 49.5% share of possession during the first half.
+For once, City were unable to hog the ball, with a confident Chelsea side claiming a 49.5 per cent share of possession during the first half.

 No sooner had they moved their defensive line forward than Chelsea pounced, with Mason Mount releasing the lightning-quick Timo Werner, who crossed for Ziyech to tap home.